Script Object.

 More Details:

-• Exclusion of Update Operations: It is important to note that this threshold specifically applies to querying data.
-It does not influence the use of the Bulk API for updating records, which is controlled by the separate bulkThreshold parameter.
+Exclusion of Update Operations: It is important to note that this threshold specifically applies to querying data.
+It does not influence the use of the Bulk API for updating records, which is controlled by the separate

-• Initial Data Estimation: At the start of a job, the plugin assesses the total volume of data by executing a COUNT() query on all source and target records of the specified sObject.
-The outcome of this count is then compared to the queryBulkApiThreshold.
-If the result exceeds the set threshold, the Bulk API Query is used for the operation.
+COUNT()query on all source and target records of the specified sObject.
+The outcome of this count is then compared toqueryBulkApiThreshold.
+If the result is greater than or equal to the threshold, the Bulk API Query is used for the operation.

 Optional, Default: "Parallel".
 Defines the concurrency mode to perform the bulk operations when using Bulk API V1.
 Valid values are "Serial" and "Parallel".